Castle Categories: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Best Castle & Chateau Stays in Loire Valley in 2024

-The main beauty of the chateau is in just wandering around and admiring the gorgeous building with its maze of lavish rooms and halls with their impressive tapestries, golf leaf ceilings and wonderful antique furniture and art pieces, with a highlight being the chapel room and an especially atmospheric Belle Epoque era theatre room.
+The main beauty of the chateau is in just wandering around and admiring the gorgeous building with its maze of lavish rooms and halls with their impressive tapestries, gold leaf ceilings, and wonderful antique furniture and art pieces, with a highlight being the chapel room and an especially atmospheric Belle Epoque era theatre room.

 The vineyards are a relatively new addition, being constructed in 2002 to celebrate 500 years of the Dukes of Brissac at the chateau, and now produce AOC rosé wine that can be sampled in the chateau wine vaults.

 Chateau de Brissac is beside the village of Brissac-Quincé, 20 km south of Angers in the Maine-Loire area of France; the western part of the Loire Valley.

 As well as Angers you are also close (35 km) to the deeply historic city of Saumur, famous chateaux such as Villandry, Serrant, and Azay-le-Rideau, and many internationally famous vineyard estates.
 You can arrange all sorts of tours and excursions from the chateau, by yourself or in the company of your fellow guests.

 Tours is just over 100km away as is Le Mans with Nantes being just a little further.
 The journey by car from Paris should take no more than 2 and a half hours with Bordeaux being around 3 and a half.
 Angers also has a TGV Gare/railway station with the journey from Paris-Montparnasse taking just 1 hour 30 mins, and from there there are local bus and taxi services available to take you to Brissac-Quincé and the chateau.